Skip to content

 5. Time tracking and productivity

 Time tracking data reveals that the US economy loses a staggering 50 million hours of productivity per day due to unrecorded work activities.
 Activities such as unrecorded emailing alone can cost professionals up to $50,000 annually.
+This time tracking report highlights importance of accurate recordkeeping and the need to centralize and automate time tracking tasks.

 6. The impact of automation on businesses